combinator-ml/combinator/docs/stacks/bodywork-mlflow.md

     master
 ```

-Once the deployment has completed, browse to the MLflow UI to check on the model metrics that were logged during training.
+Once the deployment has completed, browse to the MLflow UI to check on the model metrics that were logged to the `iris-classification` experiment during training.

-## Step 2 - Testing the Model-Scoring Service
+## Step 2 - Test the Scoring Service

 Requests to score data can now be sent to the scoring service - for example,